jaanga/gestification/cookbook/boilerplate/readme.md

 Full screen: [Three.js - Leap.js - Boilerplate (latest)](http://jaanga.github.io/gestification/cookbook/boilerplate/latest/ )

+### Update 2014-06-17

+User jacobischwartz reports issues running the boilerplate on a Mac.
+We are investigating.

+A big issue is that Theo-Armour does not currently have a Mac for testing.
+So until he gets one, any help very much appreciated.

 ### Description

 This HTML/JavaScript file provides a minimum amount of code that loads the [Three.js](http://threejs.org)